rsaarelm/idm/README.md

 are listed in the exact order they show up in struct declaration.
 This form is usually used when writing tabular data.

+IDM has very limited capabilities for representing missing values, so the convention for `Option` values is to omit the entire item (both key and value) from a map or a struct if the value is `None`.
+Structs written in horizontal form cannot have missing values.
+Completely empty structs or maps are possible in the special pair head singleton position but not elsewhere.

 ## Complex structure example

 Complex structures can be written using maps from object names to objects,